2021 Baylor Bears football team

 The 2021 Baylor Bears football team represented Baylor University during the 2021 NCAA Division I FBS football season.
 The Bears played their home games at McLane Stadium in Waco, Texas, and competed in the Big 12 Conference.
 The team was coached by second-year head coach Dave Aranda.

+The Baylor Bears football team drew an average home attendance of 44,729.

 Offseason

 Offseason departures

 12 seniors from the 2020 team graduated.
 No players declared early for the NFL Draft.